djalilhebal/super-scoreboard/README.md

 **Non-goals**:

-- Automatically tracking summs (e.g. if we "see" them being used, using some AI/CV/sound recognition bullshit or even memory mapping...
+- Automatically tracking summs (e.g. if we "see" them being used, using some AI/CV/sound recognition bullshit or even process memory reading...
 Too complex.
 Too hacky/scripty.).

 - Reading "Team Chat" and trusting teammates' pings. \
 (AFAIK, you can't access in-game chat using client APIs (LCU or LiveClientData), but you can still use AI/OCR.
 Again, fuck AI bullshit.) \